IBE160/SG-KI-kveldstid/docs/sprint-artifacts/validation-report-20251208.md

 Evidence: Each AC is well-defined, testable, specific, and atomic.

 ### 5. Task-AC Mapping Check
-Pass Rate: 1/3 (33%)
+Pass Rate: 3/3 (100%)

-⚠ For each AC: Search tasks for "(AC: #{{ac_num}})" reference
+✓ For each AC: Search tasks for "(AC: #{{ac_num}})" reference
-Evidence: Tasks do not explicitly reference ACs using the "(AC: #)" format.
+Evidence: All tasks and subtasks now explicitly reference ACs using the "(AC: #)" format.
-Impact: Minor Issue - Explicit AC references improve traceability and clarity for developers.
-⚠ For each task: Check if references an AC number
+✓ For each task: Check if references an AC number
-Evidence: Tasks do not explicitly reference AC numbers.
-Impact: Minor Issue - Explicit AC references improve traceability and clarity for developers.
+Evidence: All tasks and subtasks now explicitly reference ACs using the "(AC: #)" format.
 ✓ Count tasks with testing subtasks
 Evidence: Task 4 "Testing" explicitly includes multiple testing subtasks (Frontend Unit, Frontend Integration, Backend Unit, Backend Integration, Accessibility, Performance).